labuladong/fucking-algorithm/data_structure/Monotonic_queue.md

 }
 ```

-### 3, Algorithm complexity analysis
+### 3. Algorithm complexity analysis

 Readers may be wondering, while the push operation contains a while loop, the time complexity is not O (1), so the time complexity of this algorithm should not be linear time, right?

-The complexity of the push operation alone is not O (1), but the overall complexity of the algorithm is still O (N) linear time.
-To think of it this way, each element in nums is pushed_back and pop_back at most once, without any redundant operations, so the overall complexity is still O (N).
+The complexity of the push operation alone is not O (1), but the overall complexity of the algorithm is still O(N) linear time.
+To think of it this way, each element in nums is `pushed_back` and `pop_back` at most once, without any redundant operations, so the overall complexity is still O(N).

-The space complexity is very simple, which is the size of the window O (k).
+The space complexity is very simple, which is the size of the window O(k).

-### 4, Final conclusion
+### 4. Final conclusion

 Some readers may think that "monotonic queues" and "priority queues" are more similar, but they are actually very different.